-The PCC does not make use of internal models, partial internal models or undertaking specific parameters in calculating its solvency capital requirement (SCR).
+Atlas Group does not make use of internal models, partial internal models or undertaking specific parameters in calculating its solvency capital requirement (SCR).
 The Company calculates its respective nSCR's and ultimate aggregated SCR utilising the standard formula.

-Individual cells are not obliged to hold the absolute minimum capital requirement (AMCR of $\leq 3.70$ million) as this is an obligation imposed on the PCC's Core, nor is an individual cell obliged under regulation to match its own nSCR with its own funds for as long as that Cell has financial recourse to the Core's own funds.
+Individual cells are not obliged to hold the absolute minimum capital requirement (AMCR of €3.70 million) as this is an obligation imposed on the PCC's Core, nor is an individual cell obliged under regulation to match its own nSCR with its own funds for as long as that Cell has financial recourse to the Core's own funds.
 Under the Companies Act (Cell Companies Carrying on Business of Insurance) Regulations, the PCC may impose non-recourse for cells authorised to carry on Captive insurance business and/or Reinsurance business.
 Under such circumstances these cells would have to match their own nSCR with its own funds.
 The PCC has the Amplifon Cell which is authorised to carry on the business of reinsurance where non-recourse is in place and on that basis matches its own funds to its nSCR with a solvency ratio of 133%.

-The following table illustrates in thousand Euro the various risk components making up the SCR requirements for both the PCC, its Core, the Amplifon Cell and all Other Cells.
+The following table illustrates the various risk components making up the SCR requirements for both the Group and the PCC.